Monday, 25 May 2009

 Use of beautiful colours, nice locales and the contrasting words are pleasant even if you may have seen similar songs already on Music TV, it doesn't add anything to the understanding about what happened and why.
 Lack of security at work places, the theme of the film, remains more of an accident.

 Overall the first day of short films was satisfying and much better than what I had expected.
 Viko was especially shocking and Mofetas made me reflect more, but each film gave me something to remember, and something to reflect upon.
-I think that is the purpose of documentary films, to make you relfect and to understand.
+I think that is the purpose of documentary films, to make you reflect and to understand.

-As I had walked in the theater, I saw bits of a press conference of a new Italian film coming out today, Amici del Bar Margherita, shot in Bologna.
+As I had walked in the theatre, I saw bits of a press conference of a new Italian film coming out today, Amici del Bar Margherita, shot in Bologna.
 There were some of the Italian stars like Pierpaolo Zizzi and the popular Italian singer, Lucio Dalla.
-(In the picture below with director Pupi Avati and other actors).
+(In the picture below with film director Pupi Avati and other actors).

 I am looking forward to the second round of short films today that is going to have films from Italy, USA, Iran and India.
 I am also looking forward to tomorrow to watching Parvez Sharma's A Jihad for Love and Ari Folman's Waltz with Bashir.